 But before you take any kind of leap, you need to check in with your child.
 Is he happy going to school?
 Does he have friends?

-When my oldest was in kindergarten and first grade, he’d ask when “real school” would start and when they’d do “real science.”
-I kinda laughed these off and cute, quirky questions at the time (though at his request I did start a “potion club” where did science-y stuff).
 It’s easy enough to “afterschool” or provide at-home enrichment for kids in the early grades if they are happy at school.
-If they are showing signs of anxiety and depression or don’t have friends at school, you need to seriously consider alternatives where your child can thrive academically and emotionally.
+Otherwise, if they aren’t, you may need to consider alternatives where your child can thrive academically and emotionally.

 There are organizations like the Davidson Young Scholars that offer support to qualifying children and their families.
 Honestly, the biggest thing that group did for me was to affirm that I wasn’t simply being that mom with an over-inflated sense of her child and outrageous demands.
-The DYS advisors are happy to educate teachers and administrators, but do you know the Zen story about not being able to fill a cup when it’s already overflowing?
-Again, your mileage may vary, but most of the educators we worked with had no interest in being schooled.
-Though there was one teacher who eagerly took advantage of the DYS resources.
+The DYS advisors are happy to educate teachers and administrators.

 What else can parents of gifted kids do?